ubco-W2022T1-cosc301/project-group-25/README.md

 **Please remember to update this section**

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Person 2: My name is Jesse Lazzari, I am a third year computer science major and in my free time I like to ski!
 - Person 3: one sentence about you!

 ## Images